Harassment, Discrimination, and Sexual Misconduct Policy and Procedures: Including Sexual Assault, Intimate Partner Violence, and Stalking

 • Remedies: Post-finding actions following a determination of a violation of this policy, provided to the Complainant and/or the community as mechanisms to address safety, prevent recurrence, and restore access to the College’s educational program.

-• Respondent: The person whose conduct is alleged to constitute discrimination, discriminatory harassment, sexual harassment, other forms of misconduct or retaliation described in this policy.
+• Respondent: The person whose conduct is alleged to constitute discrimination, discriminatory harassment, sex-based harassment, other forms of misconduct or retaliation described in this policy.

 • Resolution: The result of an Informal or Formal Grievance Process.